jhu-ip/cs220-s22/material.md

 Then add, commit, and push both material.csv and material.md.
 -->

+You can click on the header for a specific week to expand or collapse the materials for that week.

 <button type="button" id="week_1_toggle" class="week_control_button">Week 1 (01/24–01/28)</button>
 <div id="week_1" class="collapsible">
 <table>